cuenlueer/npxpy/README.md

 - Python-packages: `toml, uuid, json, subprocess, time, datetime, os, shutil, hashlib`
 - [7-Zip](https://7-zip.org/)

+## Setup
+- Make sure you have all neccessary Python packages installed mentioned above.
+- Install 7-Zip as provided by their official website (Linux-users might already have it by default).
+- Windows only: Add the 7-Zip-directory in your environment variables settings to PATH.
+- Download nanoAPI.py from the repository and make sure your project.py-files can import it.

 ## Introduction
 The here provided custom API *nanoAPI* for the **NanoScribe QX** attempts to emulate the logic of its out-of-the-box GUI-software *NanoPrintX* by means of plain-text-manipulation and open-source-tools only.
 Just three classes are implemented to accomplish this